2018 in public domain

 When a work's copyright expires, it enters the public domain.
-The following is a list of works that enter the public domain in 2018.
+The following is a list of works that entered the public domain in 2018.
 Since laws vary globally, the copyright status of some works are not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Belarus and Spain (which is Life + 80 for creators who died before 1987), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2018.
 For previously unpublished material, those who publish it first will have the publication rights for 25 years.

 Entering the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia, Canada, New Zealand and Uruguay; a work enters the public domain 50 years after the creator's death.